Counselling appointments in Central and North London

 In addition to my intensive supervised Cognitive Behavioural training I received two years supervised integrative training in psychodynamic and humanistic therapy, which I believe has provided me with a more rounded exposure to different treatment approaches.
 It was my cognitive and analytical training that led me to Schema Focused Cognitive Behavioural Therapy, an integrative, systematic model of treatment that addresses the core psychological themes of people with characterological problems and lifelong self-defeating patterns.
 I also completed a years integrative training programme in clinical supervision.

-Finally, EMDR and Cognitive Processing Therapy can be helpful in changing the meaning of painful memories, which have resulted in negative beliefs, emotions and behaviours.
+Finally, EMDR and Cognitive Processing Therapy can often be helpful in changing and restructuring the meaning of early, painful memories, which have resulted in negative core beliefs and Early Maladaptive Schemas.
 Events in our lives which when recalled trigger negative emotions, sensations and self-beliefs.
-These memories, often early memories, can be referred to in Cognitive terms as ‘hot spots’ or in Gestalt terms ‘unfinished business’.
+These memories can be referred to in Cognitive terms as hot spots or in Gestalt terms unfinished business.
 Both EMDR and Cognitive Processing Therapy are valuable additions to the Cognitive Therapist's armamentarium of techniques and in the true spirit of cognitive therapy, focuses on transforming the negative meaning, attributed to a situation.

-I work with all emotional problems and specialise in anxiety disorders, trauma, depression and lifelong self-defeating negative patterns.
-My specialist work in London also focuses on imagery and the role it plays in the maintenance of anxiety and other emotional problems.
+My specialist work also focuses on imagery and the role it plays in the maintenance of anxiety and other emotional problems.
 Modification of images and verbal self-talk is central to emotional and behavioural change.

 I host a cognitive behavioural group supervisory meeting on a monthly basis, at my practice in Central London.
 My peers are all seasoned accredited cognitive behaviour therapists who contribute their expertise and experience, in helping resolve difficult problems and impasses.